 RRSPs are seen as mostly benefiting people saving for retirement.
 But they can also be put to good use by adults in their prime working years.
-Whereas retirees are limited to deferring taxes, younger persons can use RRSPs to achieve tax reductions and to facilitate buying a house or attending an institution of higher learning.
+Whereas retirees are limited to deferring taxes, younger people can use RRSPs to reduce taxes, or to facilitate buying a house or attending an institution of higher learning.

 A young couple may also save on taxes by setting up a spousal RRSP for the lower income spouse.
 Once in place, the higher income person can make contributions up to their contribution limit and claim the tax refund.
 After three years, the rules allow the lower income spouse to make withdrawals from the spousal RRSP at their tax rate—thus effectively splitting income and reducing household taxes.

 Just be sure to start withdrawals at least three calendar years after contributions are made.
 In other words, the three-year period doesn’t start ticking away until after the end of the calendar year in which the last contribution was made.
 So try to make contributions by the end of the tax year, December 31.

 When withdrawing money from RRSPs, tax is withheld at source—and the tax rate rises with the size of the withdrawal.
 Rather than take a large lump sum from one plan, it should be broken up and removed in smaller chunks over time from more than one plan (if possible).
 This way, the RRSP holder may be able to get more of their RRSP funds right away, rather than having to wait until the next tax-filing period to submit a rebate claim.

 Under the Home Buyers’ Plan, a couple buying their first house are permitted to withdraw $25,000 each from their RRSPs for a downpayment, then are asked to pay it back into the plan over the next 15 years.
 The tax refund gives couples another $12,500 to $20,000 to put down on a home purchase, making it easier to get the house of their dreams, lower mortgage payments, or avoid paying CMHC mortgage insurance fees.